GOOD CONVERSATIONS

 YOU KNOW HOW IT CAN AFFECT THEM

-The more you understand how marijuana can affect young people’s health, the more powerful your words will be.
+The more you understand how cannabis can affect young people’s health, the more powerful your words will be.

-Teens’ brains are in a constant state of development and studies have shown that full brain development is not complete until age 25.
-Marijuana can have a negative effect on their brain’s development.
-For the best chance for youth to reach their full potential, help them to understand why they shouldn’t use marijuana underage.
+Teens’ brains are in a constant state of development, and studies have shown that full brain development is not complete until age 25.
+Cannabis can have a negative effect on their brain’s development.
+For the best chance for youth to reach their full potential, help them to understand why they shouldn’t use cannabis underage.

 Weed can make it harder to learn

-Using marijuana regularly underage can impact a youth’s ability to learn and remember things.
-Youth who use marijuana regularly have also been shown to have lower math and reading scores.
+Using cannabis regularly underage can impact a youth’s ability to learn and remember things.
+Youth who use cannabis regularly have also been shown to have lower math and reading scores.
 Weed’s effects on the brain can last for weeks after quitting.

 It’s addictive

-If youth start using marijuana at a young age, it can become harder to stop.
-Youth who start using marijuana, alcohol or other drugs — even occasionally — may be more likely to continue using later in life.
+If youth start using cannabis at a young age, it can become harder to stop.
+Youth who start using cannabis, alcohol or other drugs — even occasionally — may be more likely to continue using later in life.
 Remember that your words can help define their future.
+Read the public health statements from CDPHE to learn more about the cognitive and mental health effects of cannabis.

-Marijuana smoke has many of the same chemicals as tobacco smoke, which is not healthy for lungs.
+Cannabis smoke has many of the same chemicals as tobacco smoke, which is not healthy for the lungs.
 That means it can make it harder for a young person to breathe and participate in physical activities.
-Marijuana can impact a teen’s ability to learn new skills, even weeks after he or she last used.
-It can also affect coordination, meaning it can affect youth’s ability to participate in everything from playing sports to playing music.
+Cannabis can impact a teen’s ability to learn new skills, even weeks after they last used marijuana.
+It can also affect coordination, meaning it can affect a youth’s ability to participate in everything from playing sports to playing music.

-Vape products can contain nicotine, marijuana (THC or CBD), or other substances like flavoring agents or additional chemicals.
+Vape products can contain nicotine, cannabis (THC or CBD), or other substances like flavoring agents or additional chemicals.
 While vaping products have grown in popularity, we have seen outbreaks of lung illnesses linked to vaping.
 The long-term health effects of vaping are unknown, and as information on the illness emerges, our best advice is to not vape at all.
-See here for Colorado-specific updates on the outbreak.
+Visit the Vaping and Lung Illness page on the CDPHE website for Colorado-specific updates on the outbreak.

 HELP BE RESPONSIBLE